BankPoolAmsterdam/bankpoolamsterdam.github.io/index.md

 1. The following are the most common fouls that may occur during a standard game of Bank Pool.
 Committing any of these fouls results in a penalty as described in Rule 11 (Foul Penalty).

-  - No cushion contact after the cue ball strikes the object ball if no ball is pocketed;
+  - a.
+No cushion contact after the cue ball strikes the object ball if no ball is pocketed;

-  - Double hit or push shot;
+  - b.
+Double hit or push shot;

-  - Cue ball scratch;
+  - c.
+Cue ball scratch;

-  - Jumping the cue ball off the table;
+  - d.
+Jumping the cue ball off the table;

-  - Jumping an object ball off the table;
+  - e.
+Jumping an object ball off the table;

-  - Touching balls or the cue ball with hand, cue, clothing, or hair.
+  - f.
+Touching balls or the cue ball with hand, cue, clothing, or hair.

 Players are expected to be familiar with these fouls and conduct themselves accordingly.
 Repeated infractions or intentional fouling may lead to warnings or further disciplinary action.